arnamak/nvim-nonicons/README.md

 See the instructions at [nonicons](https://github.com/arnamak/nonicons) for more details.

-Once you've done that, this plugin will enable to `get` icons within your neovim configuration as such:
+Once you've done that, this plugin will enable you to `get` icons within your neovim configuration as such:
 ```lua
 local icons = require "nvim-nonicons"